-- 38. Each month, reports about the following matters are to be provided to GAB - the minimum capital amount required by this Policy to be allocated to Banking Services as at the end of the previous month, and - the actual amount of the capital allocated to Banking Services as at the end of the previous month. - 39.
-If the capital allocated to Banking Services falls below the escalation trigger, the members of GAB are to be notified of that fact forthwith and be advised of the action proposed by management to rectify the matter.
+- 38. Reports about the following matters are to be provided to each meeting of GAB - - the minimum capital amount required by this Policy to be allocated to Financial Services as at the end of the previous month, and - the actual amount of the capital allocated to Financial Services as at the end of the previous month. - 39.
+If the capital allocated to Financial Services falls below the escalation trigger, the members of GAB are to be notified of that fact forthwith and be advised of the remedial action which has been taken, or which should be prudently taken and the timeframe for that action.